St. Catherine's Church, Frankfurt: Music

 The Katharinenkirche has been a centre of church music in Frankfurt through history.
 The first director of church music was Laurentius Erhardi (1598–1669), from 1625 when the church had its first organ.
 He was at the same time cantor at the municipal gymnasium, which supplied a choir for congregational singing in the church.
 Erhardi had a little instrumental group of four musicians.

 Georg Philipp Telemann was from 1712 to 1721 director if music in Frankfurt, which included the church music at the Katharinenkirche.
 Only then was it customary, according to the chronicler Achilles Augustus von Lersner, to accompany the congregation by the organ.
 In 1718, Telemann appointed Johann Balthasar König as the Kapellmeister at the Katharinenkirche.
 They were friends, even after Telemann moved on to Hamburg.
 König was promoted to municipal director of music in 1727 and held the position until his death in 1758.
 He was succeeded by Johann Andreas Bismann, who held the office until 1797, succeeded by Nikolaus Woralek, as the last church musician financed by the town.

 On a private initiative, a Kirchlicher Gesangverein was founded in 1835, which performed regularly in several churches and halls of Frankfurt.
 The Katharinenkirche had for a long period no cantor, but only an organist, from 1897 to the destruction in 1944 Karl Breidenstein.

 When the church was restored in 1954, a new organ was built by Walcker, an instrument with four manuals and 55 stops in mechanical traction.
 It followed the ideals of the Orgelbewegung (Organ movement), neglecting the needs of romantic literature.
 The organ was built on a high level, where the air from the heating system led to pipes getting out of tune.
 Ingrid Stieber (1918–2005) was appointed organist and founded in 1956 the Kantorei St. Katharinen (St. Catherine's Chorale).
 She developed the choir to a quality presented on concert tours and on radio.
-From 1983, the organist has been Martin Lücker, who was also a professor of organ pedagogy at the Hochschule für Musik und Darstellende Kunst.
+From 1983, the organist has been Martin Lücker, who was also a professor of organ pedagogy at the Frankfurt University of Music and Performing Arts.